eSTAR Program

-• Includes built-in databases to ensure the information relevant for device specific guidances, classification identification, and standards information are auto filled accurately.
+- Includes built-in databases to ensure classification identification and standards information are auto filled accurately.

-eSTAR is free and is required for all medical device 510(k) submissions, unless exempted, to the Center for Devices and Radiological Health (CDRH) or to the Center for Biologics Evaluation and Research (CBER).
-This requirement includes 510(k) combination products and Dual 510(k)/CLIA Waiver IVD submissions. eSTAR is voluntary for medical device De Novo submissions to CDRH or CBER. eSTAR is also voluntary for medical device PMA and Pre-Submissions to CDRH.
+eSTAR is free and is required for all medical device 510(k) and De Novo submissions, unless exempted, to the Center for Devices and Radiological Health (CDRH) or to the Center for Biologics Evaluation and Research (CBER).
+This requirement includes 510(k) and De Novo submissions for combination products sent to CDRH or CBER and Dual 510(k)/CLIA Waiver IVD submissions to CDRH. eSTAR is voluntary for medical device Premarket Approval Applications (PMA), Investigational Device Exemptions (IDE), Pre-Submissions (a type of Q-Submission), and 513(g) requests for information to CDRH or CBER.

 eSTAR is intended to enhance the incoming quality of submissions for a wide range of medical devices by helping to ensure submitters provide quality, comprehensive data for premarket review.
 With a standardized format, submitters can ensure their submissions are complete, and the FDA can conduct premarket reviews more efficiently to help promote timely access to safe, effective, and high-quality medical devices.